Frequently Asked Questions

 Inspect: If you want to view the individual reports in an aggregated dataset, you can click the "Inspect" button to the right of an aggregated report.
 This opens a window containing all the individual reports.
 Values that are unique to individual reports are summarized at the top of the window.

-Reports many individual site visitors trigger are highlighted by a red number in your report list.
+Reports triggered by many individual visitors are highlighted with a red number in the report list.

 The threshold is based on the number of individual clients sharing the same violation relative to the total number of individual clients.